Would you like to meal prep but don’t know where to start?

-This is the second installment of the time hack series, where we go over practical ways to be more efficient in improving your fitness.
+Welcome to the second installment of the WCT time hack series, where we go over actionable ways to be more efficient in improving your fitness.

 One of those strategies included healthy meal prep.

 Meal prepping is the difference between struggling to eat healthy some of the time, to eating like a champion all of the time.

 Today’s Post is Going to Cover